Nursing (NURS)

 NURS 4150 Women and Childbearing Family Nursing: 2 semester hours.

-Theoretical and evidence-based perspectives of nursing care which promote the health of rural and/or diverse families, women in the reproductive years and neonates in a variety of settings.
-COREQ: NURS 4150C.
-F, S, Su
+Theoretical and evidence-based perspectives of nursing care to promote the health of diverse families, the reproductive years, women across the lifespan, and neonates in various settings.
+COREQ: NURS 4150C F, S, Su

-NURS 4150C Women and Childbearing Family Nursing Clinical: 2 semester hours.
+NURS 4150C Women and Childbearing Family Nursing Practicum: 2 semester hours.

-Practical application of evidence-based, holistic nursing care of rural and/or diverse families, women in the reproductive years and neonates in a variety of settings.
+Practical application of evidence-based nursing care, holistic nursing care of diverse families in the reproductive years, women across the lifespan, and neonates in various settings.
 COREQ: NURS 4150.
 F, S, Su

-NURS 4160 Mental Health Nursing: 3 semester hours.
+NURS 4160 Mental & Behavioral Health Across the Lifespan: 3 semester hours.

-NURS 4160C Mental Health Nursing Clinical: 2 semester hours.
+NURS 4160C Mental & Behavioral Health Practicum: 2 semester hours.

 NURS 4180 Foundations of Health Informatics for Nursing (TBSN, CBSN): 1,2 semester hour.